 Novatt’s sculptures seek to investigate and challenge preconceived notions of space and interaction with sculpture.
 His new works continue to explore space, the work being less about the physical sculptural form than the void it contains.
 The sculptures’ open cubic forms carve out space, whilst the sculptures themselves appear on the verge of collapse.
 The solidarity of the cube is often subverted by breaks which disrupt the geometric clarity and further emphasise the precarious nature of the sculpture.

 Novatt achieves a weightlessness through his dynamic compositions which is juxtaposed with the perceived weight of the industrial metals that he employs.
-His decision to use brushed stainless and Cor-ten (weathering) steel can be understood as a stripping away the obvious material quality, and increasing the strength of the form.
+His decision to use brushed stainless and Cor-ten (weathering) steel can be understood as a stripping away the obvious material quality, and amplifying the strength of the form.

 Scale and light are important elements in Novatt’s work.
 By placing large and small-scale works in conversation he is not only exploring scale but also material, highlighting and exaggerating the differences.
 He is interested in the site-specific, making sculpture that the architecture of the gallery can only just contain, creating a tension between the architectural and sculptural boundaries.
 Light is equally significant for Novatt, who sees the shadows cast by his sculptures as an extension of the physical work and a form of drawing in space.
 This concept is emphasised by dramatic lighting of the installation within the gallery space.

 Earlier sculptures from Novatt’s Chaos series are installed worldwide in prominent public collections, such as Pérez Art Museum, Miami, Florida; Middlebury College Museum of Art, Vermont; SCAD Museum of Art, Savannah, Georgia; La Piscine Musée d’Art et d’Industrie, France; Chatsworth House, Derbyshire and City of Bilbao, Spain.